dayvidwhy/dayvidwhy.github.io/_posts/2021-09-04-serving-jekyll-sites-offline.markdown

 # Creating a list of pages in the Jekyll site
 In a [previous post](/simple-service-worker-setup) I show a simple service worker setup where some URL's are specified for caching.
 When building the site with Jekyll, it is good to not have to keep a list of every page up to date in the service workers set of routes to cache, so we can instead use liquid within our service workers file to generate the routes we need to cache at build time.

+The following captures a set of resources into a variable called `asset_urls` for inserting into the routes we want to cache JavaScript variable later.

 ```js{% raw %}
 {% capture asset_urls %}

 {% for page in site.html_pages %}
 '{{ page.url | remove: '.html' }}',
 {% endfor %}